lk-geimfari/awesomo/languages/SVG.md

 ## S

+[**StyledIcons**](https://github.com/styled-icons/styled-icons)  — Awesome, Material Design, and Octicons, available as React Styled Components.Available in various styles and topics.

 [**SuperTinyIcons**](https://github.com/edent/SuperTinyIcons)  —  Super Tiny Web Icons are minuscule SVG versions of your favourite logos.
 The average size is under 465 bytes!
 The logos have a 512x512 viewbox, they will fit in a circle with radius 256.

+[**SVG REPO**](https://www.svgrepo.com/)  — More than 300.000 SVTG files, packed and catgoriezed.
+Ready to use for commercial and personal project.
 ---